hjwp/marriage-figaro-norway/act1.md

 né già di sua consorte, bada bene, appetito gli viene ...

-> Almaviva is tired
-> of sleeping
-> with wannabe actresses

-> And is turning his attention
-> to the crew...
+> Almaviva is tired of sleeping with wannabe actresses, and is turning his attention to the crew...

     Almviva er lei av å ligge
     med wannabe stjerner